Gary D. Rhodes: Horror movies

-Rhodes' study of horror cinema primarily focusses on the life and legacy of actor Bela Lugosi.
+Rhodes' study of horror cinema primarily focuses on the life and legacy of actor Bela Lugosi.
+According to Starbust magazine, "Scholar Gary D. Rhodes has spent his career debunking myths about classic horror cinema in general and Bela Lugosi’s life and work in particular."

 In a book review for Fangoria, author David-Elijah Nahmod suggested that Rhodes “may be primarily responsible for the cult of Lugosi that exists today.”
-According to Starbust magazine, "Scholar Gary D. Rhodes has spent his career debunking myths about classic horror cinema in general and Bela Lugosi’s life and work in particular.
-He has done this through meticulous research, leaving no stone unturned along the way."

 Editor

 As of 2014, Rhodes became series editor (with Robert Singer) of the ReFocus series of books on neglected American film directors, published by Edinburgh University Press.
 He also sits on the editorial board of the peer-reviewed journal Horror Studies.

 The Queen's University

 At Queen's University, Rhodes has served as director of film studies, co-director of film studies, and MA convenor.

-In 2015, The Guardian named film studies at Queen's as one of the top ten film programs in the United Kingdom.
+In 2015, The Guardian named film studies at Queen's as one of the top 10 film programs in the United Kingdom.